Linking analytics to study journey representations to retrospectively understand patterns in students’ perceptions of their mental health

 15th February 2019 - 14th February 2020

-The aim of this project is to develop an interface for students to represent their study journeys and to develop understanding of the links between the events that occur in these journeys, other forms of student data, and student mental health and wellbeing.
+This project built on the original design of Our Journey - an interface for students to represent their study journeys.
+It developed understanding of the links between the events that occur in these journeys, other forms of student data, and student mental health and wellbeing.
 This provides opportunities for feedback to the institution, dialogue between students and staff, and new forms of student support.

 Unlike a survey or other research method, the aim is that the activity of representing the study journey is engaging and useful for students.
 The tool encourages reflection on successes and challenges, and could be extended to provide guidance and support to students based on their input.